 This is step 6 of setting up a fully working Brand in Studio Server for everyday use in a standard workflow environment.
 (See a list of all steps)

-When users want to use Studio, Studio for InDesign or InCopy, or any other application that is based on Studio Server, they need to be added to at least one Brand that is set up on that server.
+When users want to use Studio, Studio for InDesign or InCopy, or any other application that connects to Studio Server, they need to be added to at least one Brand that is set up on that server.

 Adding a user to a Brand is done by making that user part of a user group and assigning that group to the Brand.